 Globavend Receives Government Non-Dilutive Grant Funding Approval

-Globavend Holdings Limited (NASDAQ:GVH)The opportunity to quickly expand into the Chinese market marks a significant milestone for Globavend.
-We're confident in our eligibility for funding and eager to use it to accelerate our expansion.” - Frank Yau

-PERTH, AUSTRALIA, April 28, 2025 /EINPresswire / -- Globavend Holdings Limited (Nasdaq: GVH) (the“Company” or“Globavend”), an emerging e-commerce logistics provider, today announced that it has received approval-in-principle from a Hong Kong government administered business development grant.
+PERTH, AUSTRALIA, April 28, 2025 (GLOBE NEWSWIRE) -- Globavend Holdings Limited (Nasdaq: GVH) (the“Company” or“Globavend”), an emerging e-commerce logistics provider, today announced that it has received approval-in-principle from a Hong Kong government administered business development grant.
 If approved, eligible companies may receive up to $900,000 non-dilutive grant funding and would be deemed irrevocably earned with no repayment obligations.

 The approval-in-principle was given by the Dedicated Fund on Branding, Upgrading and Domestic Sales (BUD Fund), from the Government of Hong Kong, which was set up to support local businesses in scaling up their operations, modernizing infrastructure, and expanding into new markets.
 This funding program is to assist Hong Kong enterprise to capture the opportunities arising from China's 12th Five-Year Plan.
 The Hong Kong Government has injected approximately US$770 million into the BUD Fund.